- Docs Home

 AUTO_INCREMENT

-column attribute, including its concept, implementation principles, auto-increment related features, and restrictions.
+This document introduces the AUTO_INCREMENT column attribute, including its concept, implementation principles, auto-increment related features, and restrictions.

 Concept

-is a column attribute that is used to automatically fill in default column values.
-When the INSERT
+AUTO_INCREMENT is a column attribute that is used to automatically fill in default column values.
+When the INSERT statement does not specify values for the AUTO_INCREMENT column, the system automatically assigns values to this column.

-numbers are allocated in a batch of values (30 thousand by default) to each TiDB server.
-This means that while AUTO_INCREMENT
+For performance reasons, AUTO_INCREMENT numbers are allocated in a batch of values (30 thousand by default) to each TiDB server.
+This means that while AUTO_INCREMENT numbers are guaranteed to be unique, values assigned to an INSERT statement will only be monotonic on a per TiDB server basis.

-The following is a basic example of AUTO_INCREMENT
+The following is a basic example of AUTO_INCREMENT:

 CREATE TABLE t(id int PRIMARY KEY AUTO_INCREMENT, c int);